Geometric Multi-color Message Passing Graph Neural Networks for Blood-brain Barrier Permeability Prediction: Results and Discussion

 We evaluate the classification performance and generalizability of our proposed GMC-MPNN model on two benchmark datasets: the MoleculeNet BBBP dataset ($BBBP_{\text{cls}}^{\text{MolNet}}$) and an extended version derived from the B3DB benchmark ($BBBP_{\text{cls}}^{\text{B3DB}}$).
 Both datasets are designed to predict blood-brain barrier permeability labels (BBB+ or BBB–) and are split using scaffold-based partitioning to simulate the realistic scenario of predicting molecular properties for structurally novel compounds.

-On the $BBBP_{\text{cls}}^{\text{MolNet}}$ dataset, as illustrated in Figure~\ref{fig:BBBP_d1_top_models} and detailed in Table~\ref{tab:final_bbbp_benchmark}, GMC-MPNN achieves the best AUC-ROC score of $0.9704 \pm 0.031$, using kernel parameters $\beta = L$, $\kappa = 17$, and $\tau = 0.5$.
+On the $BBBP_{\text{cls}}^{\text{MolNet}}$ dataset, as illustrated in Figure~\ref{fig:BBBP_d1_top_models} and detailed in Table~\ref{tab:final_bbbp_benchmark}, GMC-MPNN achieves the best AUC-ROC score of $0.947 \pm 0.011$.
 This strong performance demonstrates the value of incorporating spatially-informed atomic features and long-range geometric interactions via weighted colored subgraphs.
-GSL-MPP ($0.957 \pm 0.008$) and CD-MVGNN ($0.933 \pm 0.006$) follow as the next-best models, while traditional message-passing models like MPNN ($0.913 \pm 0.041$) and GraphConv ($0.877 \pm 0.036$) perform less competitively.
+GSL-MPP~\cite{gslmpp} ($0.935 \pm 0.039$) and CD-MVGNN~\cite{cdmvgnn} ($0.933 \pm 0.006$) follow as the next-best models, while traditional message-passing models like MPNN~\cite{gilmer2017neural} ($0.913 \pm 0.041$) and GraphConv~\cite{graphconv} ($0.877 \pm 0.036$) perform less competitively.}

 We next evaluate all models on the $BBBP_{\text{cls}}^{\text{B3DB}}$ dataset, which is considered more challenging due to its greater structural diversity and broader distribution of molecular scaffolds.
-As shown in Figure~\ref{fig:BBBP_cls_b3db} and detailed in Table~\ref{tab:final_bbbp_b3db_benchmark}, GMC-MPNN again achieves the best performance with an AUC-ROC of $0.9685 \pm 0.0127$, confirming its robustness in generalizing across these more varied structures.
-Uni-Mol also performs strongly, achieving an AUC-ROC of $0.9452 \pm 0.0110$.
-Among conventional GNNs, D-MPNN achieves $0.8878 \pm 0.0381$, followed by GAT and GCN.
-Models like MPNN and Weave perform less favorably, with AUCs under 0.77, highlighting their limitations in capturing complex structural patterns under challenging generalization scenarios.
+As shown in Figure~\ref{fig:BBBP_cls_b3db} and detailed in Table~\ref{tab:final_bbbp_b3db_benchmark}, GMC-MPNN again achieves the best performance with an AUC-ROC of $0.9212 \pm 0.0261$, confirming its robustness in generalizing across these more varied structures.
+Following the top performers, a cluster of recent models demonstrates comparable results, including CD-MVGNN~\cite{cdmvgnn} ($0.8958 \pm 0.0669$), CoMPT~\cite{compt} ($0.8896 \pm 0.0039$), D-MPNN~\cite{heid2023chemprop} ($0.8878 \pm 0.0381$), and GSL-MPP~\cite{gslmpp} ($0.8840 \pm 0.0126$).
+These are followed by GAT~\cite{velickovic2017graph} and GCN~\cite{kipf2016semi}.
+Models like MPNN~\cite{gilmer2017neural} and Weave perform less favorably, with AUCs under 0.77, highlighting their limitations in capturing complex structural patterns under challenging generalization scenarios.

-Overall, our GMC-MPNN model consistently outperforms all baselines on both benchmarks, achieving AUC-ROC scores of $0.9704 \pm 0.031$ on the MoleculeNet version and $0.9685 \pm 0.0127$ on the B3DB variant.
+Overall, our GMC-MPNN model consistently outperforms all baselines on both benchmarks, achieving AUC-ROC scores of $0.947 \pm 0.011$ on the MoleculeNet version and $0.9212 \pm 0.0261$ on the B3DB variant.
 The superior and consistent performance of GMC-MPNN across both benchmarks confirms the utility of incorporating geometry-aware atomic and subgraph features.
 These results underscore the importance of evaluating molecular property prediction models on diverse and carefully curated datasets to ensure reliable generalization in drug discovery pipelines.